 (this does not have to be negative, used a good story here) The last few months ive been asking captains and FAs to advise me on anything they see prudent for a captain to have in their toolbag.
 One captain in particular spent the whole four day trip giving my feedback whether i made a mistake or something I performed nicely.
 We discussed engine out scenarios, in particular.
 We talked through different diversion scenarios as well optimal weights, speeds for different cruise altitudes.
 One that stuck with me was that as a captain you get dealt a hand when you start trip - Wx, fuel, crew, etc. Always try to upgrade your hand.
 He thanked me for keeping him out of trouble and said that I was competent pilot who would do well as a captain.
 My friend who became a pilot supervisor with Gama was giving me motivation to keep up the good work.
 He was hearing my name being passed around to Check airman and Instructor Pilots that I was someone to look forward to when flying with and evaluating for upgrade.
 This was a positive experience.
 I was called into my chief pilots office and was told by him that he heard a rumor that I had an interview with another airline.
 He said that he wanted to make sure that I got the job and he was going to write me a LOR.
 He said he has heard on numerous occasions that I was a great person to fly with and how I created a great working environment for my crews.
 He also remembered the time him and I flew a trip together and how he remembered the same.
 During my time at the naval academy,when my grades where a little below standard Prior to my wife and I getting married we went to marriage counseling the lesson we learned in our session we have used often to strengthen our relationship

-Tell me about a time you had to use patience. this arduous interview process...
+Tell me about a time you had to use patience.
+Teaching Chinese students how to fly this arduous interview process...
 Taught Wayne Newton ballroom dance.
 Parenting has taught me patience

 Tell me about a challenging flight.
 I was paired with my pilot supervisor for a tour and we picked up a customer known for, being late, rushing crews, and getting upset easily.
 We were traveling internationally and her husband brought a new passport that didn't match what we had on file.
 In addition we had gate hold, and the passenger had reservations at her destination.
 With all the delays it added up to 2 hours.
 Which turned into her shouting and cursing at us directly.
 It was nice to hear at the end of the flight from my supervisor that I handled it well.